NeelVadlamudi/basketball_decision_support_model/README.md

 This is a public, reproducible basketball analytics work sample built for roles that ask for decision-support models, validation, and clear communication to basketball stakeholders.

 The project uses synthetic possession-level and player-role data shaped like basketball operations work.
-It does not use Phoenix Suns internal data, scouting grades, tracking data, or proprietary team context.
+It does not use internal data, scouting grades, tracking data, or proprietary team context.
 The point is to demonstrate the workflow: turn an ambiguous basketball question into a model, validate it, communicate uncertainty, and produce a decision-ready output.

 ## Basketball Question